-- For new Executive Directors, - LHAs should utilize the existing DHCD Salary and Qualifications Schedule. - Salary proration across programs should be consistent with unit or bedroom unit (BRU) count.
+For new Executive Directors.

+- LHAs should utilize the existing DHCD Salary Schedule. - O Salary proration across programs should be consistent with unit or bedroom unit (BRU) count.

-- For existing Executive Directors, - For FY2017, DHCD will approve budgets that consist of a 3% increase over the DHCD approved FY2016 Executive Director's salary
+For existing Executive Directors, (for FY2017), DHCD will approve budgets that consist of a 3% increase in the ED's salary on the state side, given the salary proration across programs is consistent with unit or bedroom unit (BRU) count.